 The Fund has cash balances, investments and non interest-bearing debt.
 The Fund's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its financial institutions in accordance with its policy.
 The Fund periodically monitors the investments it makes and is satisfied with the credit-worthiness of its financial institutions.
-Included in investments are fixed income securities with interest rates ranging from 0.75% to 7.35% with maturity dates ranging from 2021 to 2048.
+Included in investments are fixed income securities with interest rates ranging from 0.50% to 7.35% with maturity dates ranging from 2022 to 2050.
+The Fund has minimal interest rate risk with respect to its cash equivalents as they are held in fixed rate of interest guaranteed investment certificated that are cashable at any time.